xontab/basic-node-ci/README.md

 ### Web interface

 The web interface is started automatically when the CI server is running.
-Just open http://localhost:3000 in a web browser for a basic web interface.
+Just open http://localhost:8089 in a web browser for a basic web interface.

 The default credentials are:
 * Username: admin
 * Password: admin123

 The users' credentials are stored in the `users.json` file in the `config` folder.
+Also the Web UI can be disabled for security reasons and the port can be changed from the `web.json` file in the `config` directory.

 Please Note: You need to restart the server when changes are applied to the above file.